Vegan Textured Vegetable Protein (TVP) Guide

 Soybeans contain phytoestrogens called isoflavones.
 Some people claim that these soy isoflavones act like the female sex hormone estrogen in the body and can potentially increase the risk of cancers — especially breast cancer — as well as reduce the testosterone levels in men.

 But concerns about adverse effects are not supported by the clinical or epidemiologic literature available at the time of this writing.
-Soy is one of the most researched foods — nearly 2,000 soy-related papers published annually — and based on the health benefits in these epidemiologic studies along with the benefits noted in clinical trials soy is not only safe to eat, but it’s also beneficial when eaten in moderation.
+Soy is one of the most researched foods — nearly 2,000 soy-related papers published annually — and based on the health benefits in these epidemiologic studies along with the benefits noted in clinical trials soy is not only safe to eat, but it’s also beneficial when consumed in moderation.
 (2, 3)

 Genetically Modified Organisms (GMOs)